About Your Bladder Surgery With a Continent Cutaneous Diversion

 • You see drainage that looks like pus (thick and milky).

-If you go home with staples in your incision, they’ll be removed during your first appointment after surgery.
-It’s okay to get the staples wet.
+If you go home with staples in your incision, your healthcare provider will take them out during your first appointment after surgery.
+It’s OK to get them wet.

 Showering

 Take a shower every day to clean your incision.
-If you have staples in your incision, it’s okay to get them wet.
+If you have staples or stitches in your incision, it’s OK to get them wet.

 Eating and drinking